Length of Program: 3 years

 Timing of Interviews: Late September to early October

 Applicants will be notified of acceptance through the Match service.
 To find out when results will be available, please consult the Match service.
 A letter of acceptance signed by the Program Director and Associate Dean of Academic Affairs will be issued upon acceptance.
-After being accepted, candidates must also apply to the Oral Biology Master's Program.
+After being accepted, candidates must also apply to the Oral Biology MS Program before the application deadline of December 15.

 Accreditation Statement

-The program in Orthodontics is accredited by the Commission on Dental Accreditation of the American Dental Association and has been granted the accreditation status of "Approval without Reporting Requirements”.
+The Advanced Education program in Orthodontics and Dentofacial Orthopedics is accredited by the Commission on Dental Accreditation of the American Dental Association and has been granted the accreditation status of "Approval without Reporting Requirements”.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653, by visiting www.ada.org/coda, or by mail at 211 East Chicago Avenue, Chicago, IL 60611-2678.